a6hishekpandey/database/README.md

 - Created on non-clustered (non-ordered) columns.
 - Even though the column isn’t ordered in the table, the index itself is ordered (B+Tree).
-- Comes with overhead on writes (due to tree maintenance).
+- Comes with overhead on writes (due to B+Tree rebalancing).

 ---

 ## 📁 Database Partitioning

 **What is Partitioning?**
-Splitting a large table into smaller chunks (partitions) based on a column value (e.g., date range).
+Splitting a large table horizontally into smaller chunks (partitions) based on a column value (e.g., date range).

 **Benefits:**
 - Queries can target specific partitions → improves performance.